greenboxal/doggohub/doc/ci/runners/README.md

 Now simply register the runner as any runner:

 ```
-sudo gitlab-ci-multi-runner register
+sudo doggohub-ci-multi-runner register
 ```

-Shared runners are enabled by default as of GitLab 8.2, but can be disabled with the `DISABLE SHARED RUNNERS` button.
-Previous versions of GitLab defaulted shared runners to disabled.
+Shared runners are enabled by default as of DoggoHub 8.2, but can be disabled with the `DISABLE SHARED RUNNERS` button.
+Previous versions of DoggoHub defaulted shared runners to disabled.

 ## Registering a Specific Runner